 Adderall Addiction and the Brain

 When the brain senses that it has produced enough neurotransmitters, it stops releasing them.
-Hence, Adderall disrupts the brain’s natural production of these chemicals.
-Subsequently, an Adderall user’s brain chemistry is altered.
+Hence, this drug disrupts the brain’s natural production of these chemicals.
+Subsequently, a user’s brain chemistry is altered and physical dependence grows.
 As a result, they develop a tolerance for the drug, and require a higher dosage in order to feel the same effects.

-In addition, while Adderall stimulates the release of dopamine, it also prevents dopamine from naturally replenishing itself.
-Hence, as Adderall leaves the bloodstream, the user experiences withdrawal symptoms and cravings.
-As a result, once the Adderall wears off, users crave more of the drug in order to experience the dopamine rush.
-Therefore, Adderall abusers become physically and emotionally dependent on the drug.
+While it stimulates the release of dopamine, it also prevents dopamine from naturally replenishing itself.
+Hence, as it leaves the bloodstream, the user experiences withdrawal symptoms and cravings.
+As a result, once the drug wears off, users crave more of the drug in order to experience the dopamine rush.
+Therefore, abusers become physically and emotionally dependent on the drug.

 Adderall’s Impact on Teen Mental Health

-As the natural production of dopamine goes down, an Adderall user experiences depressive moods and difficulty feeling pleasure when not using the drug.
+As the natural production of dopamine goes down, a user experiences depressive moods and difficulty feeling pleasure when not using the drug.
 These changes become more pronounced over time.

 In addition, long-term Adderall use can cause psychosis and schizophrenia-like symptoms, such as paranoid delusions, hallucinations, and other behavioral or mood disturbances, according to a study published in the journal Molecular Psychiatry.
 And other prescription stimulants have similar psychological effects.

-Long-term use of or withdrawal from an amphetamine stimulant such as Adderall can trigger anxiety and panic attacks.
-The FDA even prints warnings on Adderall labels about potential negative psychiatric side effects.
+Long-term use of or withdrawal from an amphetamine stimulant can trigger anxiety and panic attacks.
+The FDA even prints warnings on labels about potential negative psychiatric side effects.

 Furthermore, symptoms may be worse in people who have a history of mental illness or an underlying mental health disorder, such as bipolar disorder or schizophrenia.

 Therefore, people who abuse Adderall may experience disturbing psychological symptoms.
-These mental and emotional side effects of Adderall include
+These mental and emotional side effects include

 - Inability to concentrate